 With so much to see let’s take a look around.

 Uji Bashi Bridge

 Coming from the station you’ll come first to the Uji Bashi bridge.
 Although it was reconstructed in 1996 and therefore modern in design, it retains some traditional design features including its shape, the Japanese Cypress decoration, and bronze caps.

 It’s more the location of the bridge over the Uji River that is notable, and the reason that it’s recognized as one of the three most ancient bridges in Japan.
 The first bridge was built here in the year 646 by the monk Douto of Gango-ji temple in Nara.

 Murasaki Shikibu Statue

 The statue is Murasaki Shikibu, a lady-in-waiting of the Imperial Court, poet and novelist.
-She wrote the novel The Tale of Genji that has since been translated into many other languages including English.
-It is thought to have been written between the years 1000 and 1012 making it the worlds first full-length novel.
+She wrote the novel The Tale of Genji which has since been translated into many other languages including English.
+It is thought to have been written between the years 1000 and 1012 making it the world’s first full-length novel.
 It was popular within the medieval Court but equally so today for the complex picture it gives of life at that time, from clothes to attitudes, relationships and Court life.

 As you pass the statue you enter the shopping street that is the approach to Byodo-in Temple.
 This is filled with small shops, cafes, and snacks.
 What is most striking is the consistent theme of green tea.

 There are small tea shops and cafes to sit for a drink, you can buy it to take home, choose from a wide range of omiyage (souvenirs), get a delicious matcha ice-cream cone or order an entire meal themed on tea.
-We were also able to watch matcha flavoured noodles being made and cut by hand with incredible precision in the front window of a restaurant along here.
+We were also able to watch matcha-flavoured noodles being made and cut by hand with incredible precision in the front window of a restaurant here.